An Image Registration Model in Electron Backscatter Diffraction: Introduction

 This paper is organized as follows: In Section~\ref{sec:pre}, we provide an overview on functions of bounded variation and matrix-valued Radon measures.
 Then, in Section~\ref{sec:c-model}, we introduce our continuous variational model to determine the optical flow between $\SO(3)/\mathcal S$-valued images and prove the existence of minimizers.
-In Section~\ref{sec:d-model}, we come up with a finite element discretization of our variational model.
+In Section~\ref{sec:d-model} we discretize the proposed variational model by sampling bilinear approximations at different scales.
 Here, we make use of the quaternion representation of $\mathrm{SO}(3)$, which is introduced at the beginning of the section.
 A primal-dual optimization algorithm is proposed in Section~\ref{sec:alg}.
-We emphazise that our discretization and optimization strategy is particular suited for using parallel computing devices.
+We emphasize that our discretization and optimization strategy is particularly suited for using parallel computing devices.
 The proposed algorithms are implemented for GPU devices using Python together with the CUDA toolkit.
 In Section~\ref{sec:numerics}, we demonstrate the performance of our algorithm for synthetic as well as real-world data.
 Finally, we draw conclusions and indicate directions of future research in Section~\ref{sec:conclusions}.